Arpita-deb/Books-Database-Normalization/README.md

 ![leaf table 2](https://github.com/Arpita-deb/Books-Database-Normalization/assets/139372731/c81b1298-6868-41c1-af5e-6fa37aed0322)

+The database now looks like this with all the tables joined together by the foreign keys.

 ![second db with links](https://github.com/Arpita-deb/Books-Database-Normalization/assets/139372731/aee8db7f-ada8-4878-90e5-2ef40808abd7)

   **2.2.b Many-to-Many Relations:**

-A many-to-many relationship occurs when multiple records in a table are related to multiple records in another table.
-This can be seen in case of book-writer relationship because a book have many writers, or a writer has many books.
+A many-to-many relationship occurs when multiple records in a table are related to multiple records in another table.This can be seen in case of book-writer relationship because a book have many writers, or a writer has many books.

 ![m-t-m](https://github.com/Arpita-deb/Books-Database-Normalization/assets/139372731/bdf833ff-7866-4656-891e-dc42509c9057)

-So we create a separate writer table.
+So, we create a separate writer table.
 We name it author table.

     CREATE TABLE author(
     id SERIAL,